Financial Risk Management

 Financial Risk Management Strategy

-The financial risk management strategy of the Incorporation mainly aims the sustainability of competitiveness and profitability by identifying and controlling the factors that may pose a risk to cash flow and financial stability.
+The financial risk management strategy of Turkish Airlines aims to ensure the sustainability of competitiveness and profitability by identifying and controlling the factors that may pose a risk to cash flow and financial stability.

-Hedging strategies are developed and implemented for the management of defined financial risks factors.
-Natural hedging methods are prioritized in order to keep financial risks at a controllable level, and in cases which this is not possible, financial transactions can be made.
-In this context, derivative transactions are done against possible fluctuations in commodity prices, exchange rates and interest rates.
-It is aimed to increase predictability and keep the financial impact that will occur as a result of fluctuations in a reasonable and manageable level with these transactions.
+Tailored hedging strategies are developed and implemented for each identified financial risk.
+A strong preference is given to natural hedging methods to keep financial risks at a controllable level.
+When this is not possible, financial transactions can be carried out.
+In this context, derivative transactions are executed to hedge against possible fluctuations in commodity prices, exchange rates, and interest rates.
+With these transactions, it is aimed to increase predictability and reduce the resulting financial impact to a reasonable and manageable level.

-The functionality and efficiency of the Incorporation’s risk management strategy are regularly monitored by the Treasury and Risk Management Commission, which consists of relevant executives.
-At the periodic meetings held by this Commission; current financial conditions, macroeconomic outlook, sector dynamics and geopolitical developments are evaluated and necessary decisions are taken for the management of potential financial risks.
+The functionality and efficiency of the Company’s risk management strategy are regularly monitored by the Treasury and Risk Management Commission, which consists of relevant executives.
+During regular meetings held by the Commission, current financial conditions, macroeconomic outlook, sector dynamics, and geopolitical developments are evaluated, and necessary decisions are taken for the management of potential financial risks.

 Key Financial Risk Elements

-Cash-Flow Risk: The disruption of Company activities due to a possible mismatch between short, medium and long-term cash inflows/outflows, resulting from operational activities and non-operational activities such as investment and financing.
+Cash-Flow Risk: The disruption of company activities due to a possible mismatch between short-, medium-, and long-term cash inflows/outflows, resulting from operational as well as investment and financing activities.

-Fuel Price Risk: The effect of change in jet fuel prices on cash flow and profitability.
+Fuel Price Risk: The effect of changes in jet fuel prices on cash flow and profitability.

 Interest Rate Risk: The effect of changes in interest rates on the cost of financing and portfolio returns.

-Foreign Exchange Risk: The effect of changes in the values of currencies in different compositions that forms income and expenses on cash flow and profitability.
+Foreign Exchange Risk: The effect of changes in the values of currencies in different compositions that form income and expenses on cash flow and profitability.

 Counterparty Risk: Losses that may arise in case of default of the financial counterparty institutions in financial transactions.